ArmaniH/TequilaTrivia/readme.md

 6. As a user I can see how many points I've earned from answering questions correctly
 7. As a user I can click a button to restart game.

 For my first project I decided to take a simple approach.
 I first thought of what elements are involved in a Trivia game.
 I wrote down the different functions my code would need in order to implement those elements.
-I used JQuery and CSS build my game.
-I intended for a pop up image to display at the end of the game, but couldn't get it functioning the way I would have liked so I removed it.
+I used JQuery and CSS to build my game.